Warren8824/RiversideHomeLab/02-active-directory/global-groups.md

 ### 3. Site Roll‑Ups

-Aggregates all base and department members at a specific site:
+Aggregates all base members at a specific site:

 | Group Name           | Description                     |
 | -------------------- | ------------------------------- |